google/WebFundamentals/src/content/en/updates/2018/08/embind.md

 Here we declare the names of the functions that we marked with `EMSCRIPTEN_KEEPALIVE`, what their return types are, and what the types of their arguments are.
-Afterwards we can use the functions on the `api` object to invoke these functions.
+Afterwards, we can use the methods on the `api` object to invoke these functions.
 However, using wasm this way doesn't support strings and requires you to manually move chunks of memory around which makes many library APIs very tedious to use.
 Isn't there a better way?
 Why yes there is, otherwise